hrani/TimeCellAnalysis/README.md

 This repository contains the Matlab, Python and related files for Time Cell Analysis,

+This is from a forthcoming paper:

-Kambadur Ananthamurthy and U.S. Bhalla, in preparation.
+Synthetic Data Resource and Benchmarks for Time Cell Analysis and Detection Algorithms *K. Ananthamurthy and U.S. Bhalla,* in preparation.

 ## Description
 Time cells are neurons whose activity encodes the time since a reference